oluwaseun-Adesina/Learning-JavaScript-Blog/README.md

 # Learning-JavaScript-Blog-

+# npm install
-#npm install to install all dependency
+To install all dependency

+# npm start
-#npm start to start the server
+To start the server

-#Access the app on localhost:3000
+# Access the app on localhost:3000